GCSEPhysics

 Master GCSE Physics Waves using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Waves are disturbances that transfer energy from one place to another without transferring matter.
-They can be classified into mechanical waves, which require a medium to travel through, and electromagnetic waves, which can travel through a vacuum.
+They can be classified into mechanical waves, which require a medium, and electromagnetic waves, which do not.

 Key Concepts